ian-whitestone/data-wrangling-openstreetmap/README.md

 ## Data Overview

-With the cleaned dataset, a final set of queries are performed to explore the data.
+With the cleaned dataset, a final set of queries were performed to explore the data.

 ### File Sizes
 ```